What is Osteoarthritis?

 - The prevention of further damage to the joint

-An initial assessment with a podiatrist can help confirm the diagnosis in order to work out an appropriate treatment plan.
+An initial assessment with a podiatrist can help confirm the diagnosis in order to work out an appropriate podiatric care plan.
 An x-ray or diagnostic ultrasound may also be carried out to ascertain the degree of articular damage by looking out for narrowed joint spaces (indicating cartilage loss) or bony outgrowths.